-In parallel, I have also worked on a notion of universality in spin physics which is somewhat similar to the notion of universality in computer science (by which there exist universal Turing machines; see here).
+I also worked on a notion of universality in spin physics which is somewhat similar to the notion of universality in computer science (see here).

-I am also interested in some conceptual / philosophical aspects in physics.
-For a gentle introduction to some of these topics, see some of my talks.
+For an introduction to some of these topics, see some of my talks.

 In the past, I worked with Prof. Hans Briegel on a proposal for artificial intelligence called Projective Simulation which has been pursued in many exciting directions (see here).